 - Advisory Letters

-We provide engineering, construction & architectural blueprint conversion services that enable professionals to successfully share the information contained in their drawings.
+We provide engineering, construction, and architectural large format and blueprint conversion services that enable professionals to successfully share the information contained in their drawings.
 The benefits gained from our large format scanning services result in increased productivity, collaboration, performance, and profits.
-Our clients see tangible benefits that reduce their total drawing management expense while increasing profits by optimizing their business processes.
-Document scanning services typically provide a quick and measurable return-on-investment (ROI) for our architecture clients.
+In addition, our clients see tangible benefits that reduce their total drawing management expense, while increasing profits by optimizing their business processes.

 Large format scanners can handle engineering drawings and blueprints.
-Now plans are available at the palm of your hand and easy to find without maintaining a hard copy library.
+Now, plans are available at the palm of your hand and are easy to find without maintaining a hard copy library.

 Government offices have some of the biggest collections of documents.
-Usually these documents have very strict retention policies, requiring the government agencies to hold onto the documents for a long period of time.
-Reduce the costs of records storage and even the need to lease additional space for records that need to be stored indefinitely through scanning.
+Usually, these documents have very strict retention policies.
+This requires government agencies to hold onto the documents for a long period of time.
+Electronic data never deteriorates over time.
+Therefore, scanning reduces the costs of records storage and the need to lease additional space for records that need to be stored indefinitely through scanning.

 - Vital Records